Select this text to see the highlight effect

 Suune

-Suune is a collaborative project management tool that enables artists to find opportunities, manage projects, and handle invoicing, while giving businesses the tools to hire talent, track progress, and oversee deliverables—all in one place.
+Suune is a collaborative project management web app that enables artists to find opportunities, manage projects, and handle invoicing, while giving businesses the tools to hire talent, track progress, and oversee deliverables—all in one place.

 As a UX Designer on this project, I was responsible for designing wireframes and high-fidelity interfaces that support seamless collaboration.
 I worked on key user flows for job discovery, project creation, task management, invoicing, and dashboards, ensuring an intuitive and efficient experience for both artists and business clients.